simplek8s/simplek8s-website/content/news/2026-09/nodectl.md

   `dl.simplek8s.org/simplek8s-nodectl/` (`dev`, `rolling`, `stable`), with `nodectl version` reporting exactly what build you're running.

-The old `simplek8s-update` keeps working — no flag-compatibility promise, but no forced migration either.
-If you maintain scripts around it, the [command reference](/documentation/commands/nodectl) lists every difference; the [update guide](/documentation/maintenance/update) walks through the manual flow side by side with the automated one.
+The old `simplek8s-update` is on its way out: the next distro release simply drops the binary, and `nodectl` takes its place.
+You don't have to do anything — no migration steps, no flags to translate by hand; just use `nodectl` from now on.
+If you do maintain scripts around the old binary, the [command reference](/documentation/commands/nodectl) lists every difference.

 Enjoy! 🎉